 Traditional folk games.

-Games (, kuz bailesh, gurguldek, us kunys, tayak tashlamysh)
+Games (, kuz beylash, gurguldek, us kunys, tayak tashlamysh)

 Educational games.